Everything you need to know about debt

 Much like a debt management plan you’ll make a monthly payment to your local court, who will divide the funds between your creditors.
 Like a debt relief order, it will be visible on your credit file for six years.

-You can find out more about administration orders by talking to an approved debt adviser such as the Citizen’s Advice Bureau.
+You can find out more about administration orders by talking to an approved debt adviser such as Citizens Advice.

 - Debt Relief Order

 An alternative to bankruptcy, Debt Relief Orders (DRO) can gain you a reprieve on some debt repayments and action from creditors for a fixed period – normally a year.